Developerkrushna/Agrokart/BUILD_MOBILE_APK.md

-# AgriNet Mobile App - Build Instructions
+# Agrokart Mobile App - Build Instructions

-This guide explains how to build the AgriNet mobile application as an APK for Android devices.
+This guide explains how to build the Agrokart mobile application as an APK for Android devices.

 ## Prerequisites